SulavKhadka/Dictionary/README.md

 # Dictionary
-A simple dictionary module made in python *Still Pre-alpha*
+A simple dictionary module made in python.
+*Still Pre-alpha*